 If you can't come to an Open Day but you and a few of your classmates want to come along, then we can arrange a group visit for you.

 Alternatively, we can come to see you.
 We go to a number of different careers fairs in colleges across Scotland, and we're also happy to come and talk to your class.
-Just ask your lecturer to get in touch with Tracey Kerr, our Widening Participation Manager, and we can sort something out.
+Just ask your lecturer to get in touch our Recruitment Team and we can sort something out.

 If you've been made an offer then you will be invited to an Applicant Day.
 These are really useful for you and your family and friends, even if you live locally or have visited the University campus before.
 They give you time to ask staff and students about what it's like to study at Stirling and helps you find out all you need to know about the next steps in the application process.